 Creating a master project and subprojects lets you break down a large project and delegate its parts to the necessary people.
 When you assign subprojects in this manner, it gives responsibility to those who do the work and matches authority with accountability.
 Level’s subproject feature can help you keep communication organized and will keep you up to date with all activities.

 Looking for a better way to manage your large projects and improve performance?
 Level is free until August 1, 2020 so try it out!
-If you have any questions or feedback, feel free to contact us.
+To learn more request a demo.